The genuine S6000Rmv.dll file is a software component of ALi S6000 Chipset Monitor by ALi.

 Description: S6000Rmv.dll is not essential for the Windows OS and causes relatively few problems.
 S6000Rmv.dll is located in a subfolder of C:\Windows.

 The program has a visible window.
-It is a trustworthy file from Microsoft.
-The file has a digital signature.
-The program starts when Windows starts (see Registry key: MACHINE\Run).
-The file is not a Windows system file.
-S6000Rmv.dll is a Verisign signed file.
-There is no description of the program.
-Therefore the technical security rating is 0% dangerous.
+It is certified by a trustworthy company.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run).
+S6000Rmv.dll is not a Windows system file.
+It is a Microsoft signed file.
+It is a Verisign signed file.
+There is no information about the author of the file.
+Therefore the technical security rating is 1% dangerous.

 Recommended: Identify S6000Rmv.dll related errors